jarrettfuller/jarrettfuller.blog/_posts/2025-1-1-2024-year-in-review.md

 herocap: 'From our Spring trip to Disney, © March 2024 Jarrett Fuller.'
 ---

-The pace of 2024 year felt different.
+The pace of 2024 felt different.
 A big reason I took a full-time teaching job a few years ago was to try to level-up my work.
 I felt comfortable in the space I was in and wanted to work on bigger projects.
 An academic job, I thought, might give me the space for that.
 Now in my fourth year at NC State, I finally accomplished some of that.
 My output this year was less because one, large project seemed to consume my time.

 At the beginning of the year, I sold a book proposal I'd been thinking about for a few years and then spent most of this year working on it.
 I submitted my completed first draft at the beginning December.
 I'm not ready to talk about it yet but I know 2025 will be spent editing, designing, and getting the book ready for publishing.
 This was, by far, the hardest thing I ever worked on: it took longer, was more intellectually challenging, and was generally so much more work than I expected.
 Like I said, it's a subject I've been thinking about for years and can't wait to share more about it soon.